Mark-Anthony Kaye: New England Revolution

 On July 13, 2023, Kaye was traded to the New England Revolution in return for Latif Blessing and a 2023 international roster slot.
 He scored his first goal for the club on February 29, 2024, in the Revolution's 3–0 win over C.A.
 Independiente de La Chorrera in the CONCACAF Champions Cup.

 San Jose Earthquakes

 Kaye, along with teammates Dave Romney and Ian Harkes, were traded to the San Jose Earthquakes on December 2, 2024, for "around" $500,000 General allocation money and an international roster spot, reuniting Kaye with his former Revolution manager Bruce Arena.

+Sacramento Republic FC

+On February 20, 2026 Sacramento Republic FC announced they had signed Kaye to a contract ahead of the USL Championship season.

 International career

 Youth

 In May 2016, Kaye was called to Canada's U23 national team for a pair of friendlies against Guyana and Grenada.
 He saw action in both matches.
 In March 2017 Kaye was called up again to the U23 side for the Aspire Tournament which also featured the hosts Qatar and Uzbekistan.